Gastric Sleeve Surgeon Near You Checklist

 If your obesity surgeon guarantees your weight loss, you should run away.
 Not every procedure leads to 100% excess weight reduction.
 The weight loss timeline, on average, results in patients losing about 60-65% of their excess weight in the first year.

 Your gastric practitioner should work one on one with you to tackle your post-operative diet and meal planning.
-Balance your approach to lose pounds with healthier food choices.
+Balance your approach to losing pounds with healthier food choices.
 The more strict you are with your post-operative diet, the better the weight loss results.

 Learn More: Gastric Sleeve Weight Loss Timeline Chart

 8. Will the gastric sleeve help with underlying medical conditions?

 Bariatric procedures, such as gastric sleeve, increase the body’s metabolic efficiency, which often leads to the improvement or reversal of obesity-related comorbidities;

 - More than 60% have complete remission of type 2 diabetes¹